AMZGstudio/ACREngine/README.md

 Visual Studio: just hit build

 MinGW (gcc/g++): ______

+# Documentation
+Take a look at the wiki, with documentation for every function.
+Additionally, you can look at example programs to understand how to use the game engine.

 # Disclaimer
 ACREngine gives you control over everything, and therefore you are responsible for initializing the console, creating a main loop, etc. ACRE is "barebones" on its own, and therefore doesn't come with physics, state machine, etc. Therefore ACRE one of the extensions (ACRE_Gameplay.h) adds things like the state machine, advanced render, etc.